 Moreover, even being called a tech start-up, an organization may not have a technical capability to deliver its vision, and that’s where technology partners can help out.

-Let me summarize a couple of assumptions beforehand so that you better understand the train of my thought.
+Before I start, let me summarize a couple of assumptions so that you better understand the train of my thought.
 ‘Cause there are exceptions to every rule.

 Do research, not just search!

-I’m also not talking about sub-contracting schemes.
+3. I’m also not talking about sub-contracting schemes.
 I only consider companies that do all the work by themselves.
 One possible exception is probably design.
 Not all agencies have an in-house designer (except for design studios).
 But the whole development process is a must!
 Sub-contracting creates a longer chain of intermediaries which increases the risk of failure.
-By the way,

 Myth :1 — Miscommunication